fomightez/rnaseq_wang/README.md

 * R
 * Bioconductor and needed packages

-The specific versions and sources are made clear in [the Dockerfile](https://github.com/fomightez/rnaseq_wang/blob/master/Dockerfile).
+*Specific versions and sources are made clear in [the Dockerfile](https://github.com/fomightez/rnaseq_wang/blob/master/Dockerfile).*